AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/samsungpay-with-adguard-in-south-korea.md

 ![samsungpay *mobile](https://cdn.adtidy.org/content/kb/ad_blocker/android/solving_problems/samsungpay-with-adguard-in-south-korea/samsung_pay.png)

 Alternatively, you can disable filtering for Samsung Pay in *App management*.
-Simply go to the *Application management* screen (third tab from the bottom), find Samsung Pay in the list and turn off the switch at *Route traffic through AdGuard*.
+Simply go to the *App management* screen (third tab from the bottom), find Samsung Pay in the list and turn off the switch at *Route traffic through AdGuard*.